Sagargupta16/Contact-Manager-Mern/README.md

   <li><b>Step-1 </b> - go to code section above and download it as zip. </li>
   <li><b>Step-2 </b> - extract the zip file than open the extracted folder in Vscode. </li>
   <li><b>Step-3 </b> - press ctrl+j in windows it will opern terminal to this folder. </li>
-  <li><b>Step-4 </b> - now run command npm start which will launch this in localhost:3000. (if it not redirect you than manually search localhost:3000. </li>
+  <li><b>Step-4 </b> - now run command npm run dev which will launch this in localhost:3000 and server at localhost:3006. (if it not redirect you than manually search localhost:3000. </li>
   <li><b>Step-5 </b> - Done now you will be able to see project running on your system. </li>
 </ul>